agudeloromero/EVEREST/README.md

 # EVEREST (pipEline for Viral assEmbly and chaRactEriSaTion)

-Current version of EVEREST is operative and still in developmet stage.
+The current version of EVEREST is operational and still under development.